laikaland/laikaland/README.md

 laika ⭐️ she/they ⭐️ minor (13+)

-very very shy, i dont really like to int first. i'm scared of people (/nsrs). feel free to int though, i'm usually up to chat
+introverted, socially anxious, & fairly awkward at times. i don't usually int first, i'm not good in social interaction a lot of the time

 will occasionally go offline for weeks at a time cause i lose interest sometimes. i'll usually be back soon enough.